Travel Guide for a Weekend in Downtown Charleston, South Carolina

 - Private Transfer

 Luckily, you shouldn’t hit too much traffic if you avoid rush hour coming into the city (8-9am and 4:30-6pm).
-Once your’re downtown you’ll actually probably face more pedestrian traffic!
+Once you’re downtown you’ll actually probably face more pedestrian traffic than cars!

 There are a few parking garages in the downtown as well as on street parking with meters.